mortonfox/twittertools/README.md

 on.
 This is useful if you want to prune your notifications list without waiting for each user to tweet to see for whom you have that setting enabled.

+The -l option forces twnotifs to perform another OAuth login to get a fresh token.

     bash-4.3$ python twnotifs.py -h
     usage: twnotifs.py [-h] [-l]